StackVista/stackstate-docs/develop/reference/scripting/streaming-script-result.md

 ## Chaining

-To avoid computations becoming too heavy, the `StreamingScriptResult` cannot be chained with either `AsyncScriptResult` or `StreamingScriptResult` itself.
+To avoid computations becoming too heavy, the `StreamingScriptResult` can't be chained with either `AsyncScriptResult` or `StreamingScriptResult` itself.

 ## Collecting results